pfkong/hoovermover/README.md

 1
 ```

+### Multiple Input Files
-Running `node hoovermover.js *.txt` will attempt to run move hoovers across all the given files.
+Running `node hoovermover.js *.txt` will attempt to move all the hoovers across given files.
 Using all .txt files provided in the repo as an example:

 ```
 Peters-MBP:hoovermover peterkong$ node hoovermover.js *.txt